-Vacancies in Aged Care
+Aged Care Vacancies

-Depending on your location, trying to find a vacancy at a low-level care home (formerly known as hostels) or a high-level care home (formerly known as nursing homes) for yourself or someone you love can be a longer process than expected.
-At Aged Care Online we often have calls from people who have family members who have reached a stage where aged care is needed, but what they often donâ€™t realise is that being assessed for residential aged care and then finding a suitable home could take at least 2-3 months.
+Depending on your location, trying to find a vacancy in a residential aged care home (formerly known as hostels or nursing homes) for yourself or a loved one can be a longer process than expected.
+At Aged Care Online we often receive calls from people who have family members who have reached a stage where aged care is needed.
+What they often don’t realise is, that being assessed for residential aged care and then finding a suitable home could take at least 2-3 months.

-Once the elderly person has been through the proper aged care assessments, researched the fees and talked with Centrelink, there are often waiting lists for most high and low level care facilities.
-For more detail on the process of finding a residential aged care facility, you can read Aged Care Onlineâ€™s â€˜5 Steps Guide to Aged Careâ€™.
+Once the elderly person has been through the proper aged care assessments, researched the fees and talked with Centrelink, there are often waiting lists for many residential aged care homes.
+For more detail on the process of finding a residential aged care facility, you can read Aged Care Online’s handy 5 Step Guide to Residential Aged Care.

-When will a vacancy occur?
+When will a vacancy be available?

-How do I find a vacancy?
+How do I find an aged care vacancy?

-Search for facilities with current vacancies in:
+Search for aged care homes with current vacancies in:

-What if finding a vacancy is urgent?
+What if finding a vacancy in aged care is urgent?

-What happens when a vacancy occurs?
+What happens when a vacancy becomes available?

-Once a vacancy occurs, you may be given a few hours to decide whether you will accept the vacancy or not.
-This is why it is so important to research all of the costs, facilities and culture of the home before making a decision or being put on a waiting list.
+Once a vacancy becomes available, you may be given a few hours to decide whether you will accept the vacancy or not.
+This is why it is so important to research all of the costs, facilities and culture of the home well before making a decision or being put on a waiting list.

 Once you have accepted the vacancy, transfer to the home will be arranged as soon as possible.

 If you are unable to move in straight away, then you are given seven days after you have accepted the vacancy to move in.
 This is known as pre-entry leave.

-Please note that in some cases you may be charged fees from the residential home from the date you accept a place.
+Please note that in some cases, you may be charged fees from the residential home from the date you accept a place.

-Accepting a place
+Accepting a place in residential aged care

 Once a place is accepted, this may affect your place on waiting lists for other residential aged care homes.
 If you accept a home that is not your first preference, then your place on the waiting list for your first preference may be affected.